thoughtspot/thoughtspot.github.io/_admin/loading/about-data-type-conversion.md

    MODIFY COLUMN time_of_sale VARCHAR(32);
 ```

-## Boolean to string conversions
+## String to boolean conversions

-Boolean to string conversions have format strings, too.
+String to boolean conversions have format strings, too.
 You'll use `parsinghint`
 as you do for date and time conversions.
 You can choose among these approaches:

 -   Option 1: Specify string values for both true and false.
 Any non-matching values get converted to null.
 In this example, "100" gets converted to true, and "0" gets converted to false. "-1" gets converted to null.